Main languages: English (official); numerous local languages; Swahili is used among some communities, especially those bordering Kenya and Sudan.

 A gateway from Central Africa to the Horn of Africa, Uganda lies on the equator and borders the Democratic Republic of Congo in the west, Rwanda and Tanzania in the south, Kenya in the east, and Sudan in the north.
 Most of Uganda consists of fertile, wooded highland plateau, and has a tropical climate, but there are also swampy lowlands and a desert region.
 The country encompasses much of Lake Victoria in the south-east, as well as several other sizeable lakes.

-Bantu peoples migrated to the area of today’s Uganda in around 500 BCE, and over the next thousand years developed three major kingdoms: Buganda, Bunyoro and Ankole.
+Bantu peoples migrated to the area of today’s Uganda in around 500 BCE, and over the next thousand years developed four major kingdoms: Buganda, Bunyoro, Tooro and Ankole.
 In the late nineteenth century Uganda was a powerful magnet for missionaries, traders and later colonial authorities, lured by the fertility of the country and stimulated by Anglo-French and Arab-European rivalry.
 From 1894, the territory was a British protectorate, and a significant Indian population settled in Uganda.
 Missionary competition, initially focused on the most powerful Ugandan institution, the Baganda court, left a legacy of division between Roman Catholics and Protestants.
 In the south and west of Uganda the fertility of the land and the absence of wholesale expropriation for European settlement meant that the introduction of cash crops such as coffee and cotton, along with accompanying taxation and control, was less oppressive than in many parts of the continent.
 Economic development was heavily weighted towards the south, where missionary activity and educational opportunities were greater.
 The Baganda monarchy, despite its earlier resistance (followed by capitulation), was granted recognition and a degree of autonomy.
 The Baganda came to be widely seen as favoured by the British colonial authorities.

-Northern and eastern regions remained comparatively isolated and disadvantaged throughout the colonial period.
+Northern and Eastern regions remained comparatively isolated and disadvantaged throughout the colonial period.
 Southerners comprised the majority of the civil service and of the educated and commercial elite.
 Later, however, northerners came to be recruited to colonial military and police forces, to which they were drawn by economic necessity and for which imperial ideology deemed them suitable for being taller as well as more ‘warlike’.
 This division into ‘warrior’ and ‘educated’ groups, reinforced by the policies of the later colonial period, increasingly became part of Ugandans’ own perceptions.

 Politics in the run-up to independence in 1962 were contested by three main parties.
 Within the Buganda heartland Protestants loyal to the monarchy were generally in opposition to the largely Catholic Democratic Party (DP).
 Elsewhere Milton Obote’s United People’s Congress (UPC) was generally dominant.
 Although initially combining against the DP, the monarchists and the UPC soon fell out violently over the status of Buganda and the other southern kingdoms.
 In 1966 government troops bombed and shelled the king’s palace; hundreds were killed and the Kabaka fled into exile.
 Obote abolished the monarchy and later declared a one-party state, strongly repressing Bagandan monarchist and nationalist sentiment.
-Increasingly government came to be dominated by Obote’s fellow Luo-speakers (Acholi and Langi) as well as Teso, whilst the army commander Idi Amin (a Kakwa-speaking Nubi Muslim) recruited soldiers from his home region in the north-west, and increasingly from across the Sudanese border.
+Increasingly, the government came to be dominated by Obote’s fellow Luo-speakers (Acholi and Langi) as well as Teso, whilst the army commander Idi Amin (a Kakwa-speaking Nubi Muslim) recruited soldiers from his home region in the north-west, and increasingly from across the Sudanese border.
 In 1971 Amin mounted a successful coup, supported initially by most southerners as well as by the British and Americans opposed to Obote’s socialist policies.